sib-swiss/first-steps-with-python-training/schedule_and_structure.md

 <br>

 ## Detailed schedule

-Please note that this schedule is approximate and might slightly change dependin on the progress of the class.
+Please note that this schedule is approximate and might change depending on the progress of the class.

 ### Day 1

-* 09h00: Welcome and setup.
+* 09h00: Welcome and setup
 * 09h15: Intro to python
 * 09h45: Module 0 + fix people's problems with Jupyter
 * 10h15: Break